jamktiko/Puzzlepunk/documentation/Project-plan.md

 ### Introduction

 \<Short description of the project and the document.>

+Bottomless is a story driven 2D puzzle game made in a pixel art style.

+This project contains information related to the process and completion of this project.

 ### Project Background and Objectives

 \<What is done and to who?
 What are the projects goals?>

+The goals of this project is to release a playable demo/teaser game containing the first chapter of Bottomless.

 ### End Products